cxlio/cxl/ui/USAGE.md

 </cxl-application>
 ```

-### In-Depth Guides

--   Forms
--   Themes and Styling

 ### Support

--   Report any bugs or issues in our Github Issues page.
+-   Report any bugs or issues in our [Github Issues](https://github.com/cxlio/cxl/issues) page.
--   Follow our twitter account for news and updates.
+-   Follow our [twitter](https://twitter.com/cxlhq) account for news and updates.